Mary Jo Kopechne

 Mary Jo Kopechne (/koʊ-ˈpɛkni/; July 26, 1940 – July 18 or 19, 1969) was an American secretary, and one of the campaign workers for U.S. Senator Robert F. Kennedy's 1968 presidential campaign, a close team known as the "Boiler Room Girls".
-In 1969, she drowned when a car driven by U.S. Senator Ted Kennedy left a narrow road on Chappaquiddick Island and overturned into Poucha Pond.
-According to reports, Kennedy left the party at 11:15pm.
-Kopechne's body and the car was not reported until the next morning, approximately nine to ten hours later.
+In 1969, she asphyxiated when a car driven by Robert's brother, U.S. Senator Ted Kennedy, left a narrow road on Chappaquiddick Island and overturned into Poucha Pond after they had left a party.
+According to reports, Kennedy left the party at 11:15 p.m.
+Kopechne's body and the car were not reported missing until the next morning, approximately nine to ten hours later.

 Early life and education

 Kopechne was born in Wilkes-Barre, Pennsylvania, although she is sometimes described as being from nearby Forty Fort, Pennsylvania.
-She was the only child of Joseph Kopechne, an insurance salesman, and Gwen (née Jennings), a homemaker.
-Kopechne was of part Polish heritage through her father.
+She was the only child of homemaker Gwen (née Jennings) and insurance salesman Joseph Kopechne.
+Kopechne was of part-Polish heritage through her father.
 Her grandfathers both worked as coal miners in Luzerne County, Pennsylvania.
-Her family history in the Wyoming Valley area of northeastern Pennsylvania goes back 250 years on her maternal side.
+Her family history in the Wyoming Valley area of northeastern Pennsylvania traces back 250 years on her maternal side.

 When Kopechne was an infant, her family moved to Berkeley Heights, New Jersey.
-She was raised Catholic and attended parochial schools.
+She was raised Catholic and attended parochial schools, graduating in 1958 from Our Lady of the Valley High School in Orange, New Jersey.
 She graduated with a degree in business administration from Caldwell College for Women in 1962.